 And even in that, his immediate recognition of it, he knows that Chris Kyle ripped off the Punisher logo, and that's why people wear it.

-The Punisher logo itself was a ripping off of Seal Team stuff.
+He later says the exact opposite, that the Punisher logo itself was a ripping off of CT stuff.

 He completely contradicts himself later once he's had time to flesh out the narrative.

-It is that same kind of thing that happened with Wall Street and the Wolf of Wall Street where the characters are absolutely evil, awful, awful people.
+It is that same kind of thing that happened with Wall Street and the Wolf of Wall Street, where the characters are absolutely evil, awful, awful people.

 And then so many people are like, man, that guy's really cool.

-This was hiding in plain view, right where the bombs go off, what looks like military intelligence, white guys and Arabs or Hispanics, with what look like patsies with them, wearing the same boots to be identified.
+What looks like military intelligence, white guys and Arabs or Hispanics with what look like Patsys with them, wearing the same boots to be identified.

 And no wonder they told everybody, don't be alarmed on loudspeakers.

-They have a...
+They have a professional-ish-looking website.

 They have a guy whose title is editor at large.